On-Demand viewing of the complete program available! Six keynote lectures, 15 symposia, 15 workshops and 6 flash talk sessions!

-Under the motto ‘Knowing the Past, looking to the Future’ the congress organization will be a combined effort of the Benelux countries (the Netherlands, Belgium and Luxembourg) in cooperation with European colleagues.
-Just as the Benelux was at the cradle of the European Union, the organizers hope to attract and inspire participants from all the European countries and beyond.
+The 13th European Congress of Neuropathology was held in enchanting Maastricht, the Netherlands, from 11-14 June 2025.
+Under the motto ‘Knowing the Past, looking to the Future’ the congress organization was a combined effort of the Benelux countries (the Netherlands, Belgium and Luxembourg) in cooperation with European colleagues.
+Just as the Benelux was at the cradle of the European Union, the organizers attracted and inspired participants from all the European countries and beyond.
 The congress venue, the ancient city of Maastricht, played an important role throughout the history, from the Roman times to modern Europe.
-The congress venue is the modern and spacious convention center ‘MECC Maastricht‘ (MECC).
+The congress venue was held at the modern and spacious convention center ‘MECC Maastricht‘ (MECC).

 Congress President: Bela Kubat (Maastricht, the Netherlands)